cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 There are additional routes that are also available, but these are the two that we will focus on for this tutorial.

-Pet data is stored in a PostgreSQL database, and the application may be configured to connect to the database by setting the `$DB_URL` environment variable in the application's environment (following [12-factor principles](https://12factor.net/)).
+Pet data is stored in a PostgreSQL database, and the application may be configured to connect to the database by setting the `DB_URL` environment variable in the application's environment (following [12-factor principles](https://12factor.net/)).

 See [Try The Running Application](#try-the-running-application) for examples of consuming the routes using `curl`.

 The database is **credential-protected**.
-With the Secretless Broker, we will be able to use a value of `$DB_URL` of the form:  `postgresql://localhost:5432/${APPLICATION_DB_NAME}?sslmode=disable`.
+With the Secretless Broker, we will be able to set the `DB_URL` environment variable to a value of the form:  `postgresql://localhost:5432/${APPLICATION_DB_NAME}?sslmode=disable`.
 The application will not require knowledge of credentials to connect to the database.

 ## Steps for the admin user